-In subsequent discussions with the Claims Administrator, it was disclosed that after the September 30, 1997 order was entered, there was a series of correspondence between the then-MDL Claims Administrator and Judge Pointer and possibly one or more decision from Judge Andrews that further clarified, amended or purportedly modified the September 30, 1997 order.
-The CAC requested to be provided with this supplemental correspondence and appeals judge decisions and posed a specific question as to what the substantive criteria is that is being applied by the SF-DCT.
-See Exhibit 8 hereto, E-mail dated 11/24/04 from D. Pendleton-Dominguez to W. Trachte-Huber and others.
-The Claims Administrator responded that the answers to the questions were part of MDL-926 annotations and questioned whether she was authorized to disclose the annotations.
-See Exhibit 9 hereto, E-Mail dated 11/24/04 from W. Trachte-Huber to D. Pendleton-Dominguez.
+On October 18, 2004, the Claims Administrator provided the CAC and Debtor's Representatives with a copy of an un-redacted individual claimant appeals decision entered by Judge Pointer dated September 30, 1997 was ordered, there was a series of correspondence between the then-MDL Claims Administrator and Judge Pointer and possibly one or more decisions from Judge Andrews further clarified, amended or purportedly modified the September 30, 1997 order.
+The CAC requested to be provided with this supplemental correspondence and appeals judge decisions and posed specific questions as to what the substantive criteria is that is being applied by the SF-DCT.
+See Exhibit 7 attached hereto, E-mail dated November 23, 2004 from D. Pendleton-Dominguez to W. Trachte-Huber and others.
+The Claims Administrator responded the answers to the questions were part of MDL-926 annotations and questioned whether she was authorized to disclose the annotations.
+See Exhibit 8 attached hereto, E-mail dated November 24, 2004 from W. Trachte-Huber to D. Pendleton-Dominguez.
 The CAC responded that substantive criteria should not be considered "confidential annotations" that remain secret and hidden from claimants only to be disclosed for the first time when claimants receive a deficiency notice.
-We noted our concern that some claimants currently have cure deadlines running on their disease claims - and may be barred from a disease payment if they do not cure - if this issue is not resolved promptly.
-On November 29, 2004, the Claims Administrator provided additional information to the CAC and Debtor's Representatives and stated: